-It's okay to share promotional content like discounts and special offers once in a while.
+It's okay to share promotional content like trial class schedules, discounts and special offers once in a while.
 You can also ask for reviews and testimonials to boost your gym’s credibility.

 In this email, New Heights Fitness announces its 6-week email subscriber package.
-Discounts like these give subscribers an added value for being part of the newsletter.
+Gym membership discounts like these give subscribers an added value for being part of the newsletter.
 New Heights Fitness also does an excellent job including a contest and announcing the winner in the newsletter.

 With email, you can do much more than motivating, selling and teaching your subscribers.
 It's also a good platform for customer service.

-This can come through welcome emails, customer satisfaction surveys or simply showing appreciation every once in a while.
+There are various email templates you can use: welcome emails, customer satisfaction surveys or simply showing appreciation every once in a while.